wagner-certat/intelmq/docs/proposal.md

 The bot with ID bot-id will be started now, independent of the run mode (no changes here).

 TODO: What happens if the run_mode of a bot changed?

 ## stop
-Stopp all running bots, independent of the run mode(s) (no changes here).
+Stop all running bots via SIGTERM, independent of the run mode(s) (no changes here).

 ## restart
 Stop and start (no changes here).